Spartaques/phpkafkacore/README.md

 3. **configurations**

-Depend on data that should be processed, we can choose what behaviour is appropriate for us.
+1 Depend on data that should be processed, we can choose what behaviour is appropriate for us.

-If duplication or loosing is not a problem, automatic commit (that works by default) is appropriate for us.
+If duplication or loosing is not a problem, using  automatic commit (that works by default) will be good decision.

 When we want to avoid such behaviour, we should use manual commit.

 Manual commit works only when **enable.auto.commit** is set to false, and have 2 mode:

 1) Synchronous - commit last offset after processing message.    example: examples/consumesynccommit.php